 Call leader: Hi everyone, this is [name].
 I am the [position] at [company].
 I am calling in with [names and positions of people who are joining in leading the call].
 Please introduce yourself and state your position.

 You: Hi, this is [your name and position].

 Other call participants will introduce themselves as well.

 Call leader: It sounds like everyone is on the line, so we will get started.

 When someone is speaking and you miss something because you cannot hear them or they are speaking too quickly, wait for a pause and then ask:

-It is a good practice to say goodbye before ending a conference call.
-You may also want or need to recap the main points of the discussion and outline the next steps you need to take.
+It is good practice to say goodbye before ending a conference call.

 Call leader: I believe this concludes our call.
 Thank you, everyone, for joining us.